MikkisGuy/MikkisGuy/README.md

 # Hello 👋

-- 🎯 I work as Junior Software Developer at Visma Solutions Oy
+- 🎯 Open for hire!
 - 🖥️ Full stack interests me greatly but currently leaning more to frontend and React
 - 💡 You can find me under MikkisGuy nickname all over the internet.